You have a property that you need to rent out, but before it can start bringing in any money, you’ll need to decide how you’re going to manage it.

 With so many tools and online resources available these days to assist self-managing property owners, it isn’t as hard as it used to be.

 So, which should you do?
 It very much depends on you and what you want to get out from your property.
 If you want to simply get the money coming in, and don’t mind losing some profit to do so, you can hire a property manager to help you.
-If you want to have control over your property and get the full benefit of running a property, such as the full profit, then you’ll want to self-manage.
+If you want to have control over your property and get the full benefit of operating a rental property, then self-management is for you.